website-templates/portfolio_one-page-template/README.md

 This boilerplate uses Pug templates with external data configs.
 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

+## Use

+You can easily edit the template and make your own responsive portfolio with it.

 ## Tasks

 Here comes groups ofgulp tasks with some explanations